night

 Aurora Borealis in Pembrokeshire

-Probably a bit late to the party now and maybe everyone's phone has run out of green and magenta ink but here's a dump of everything else I got on that special night.
-Friday felt like it had been a long time coming; I used to go out and take pictures a lot at night and on several occasions over the last decade or so I have ventured out especially because there was aurora forecast this far South.
+Friday May 10th felt like it had been a long time coming; I used to go out and take pictures a lot at night and on several occasions over the last decade or so I have ventured out especially because there was aurora forecast this far South.
 When I have been out on those nights I've had a nice time squinting at the sky but more often than not have come home with pictures showing a slight pink colouration and not much else.
-I went to Iceland a few years ago and came home with some amazing pictures of the Northern lights in their natural habitat but never thought I'd see such a powerful display here in Pembs.
+I went to Iceland a few years ago and came home with some amazing pictures of the Northern Lights in their natural habitat but never thought I'd see such a powerful display here in Pembs.

 pembrokeshire aurora